PocketCinema N100 - Projector AIPTEK - Free user manual and instructions

 When the video file is in 4:3 aspect ratio, this function allows you to adjust how the image should appear on the 16:9 screen.

-Press IOK to display the options.
+Press OK to display the options.

-1) Pan & Scan: the image is scaled up to fit to 16:9 screen.
+1) Pan & Scan: the image is scaled up to fit the 16:9 screen.
+2) Letterbox: the image is displayed in its original aspect ratio.

 2. Brightness